Bears-R-Us/arkouda/training/SYMBOL_TABLE_OVERVIEW.md

 `SegStringSymEntry`tracks the component pieces of a `SegmentedStrings` object.
 The values of a `SegStringSymEntry` are stored in a `uint8` `SymEntry`.
 These components are all instances of `SymEntry` types.

 `CompositeSymEntry` is used to indicate that child `Entries` inheriting from this entry type contain multiple `data-adding` objects.
-This means that types under `CompositeSymEntry` contain multiple objects of varying types, which may not all be needed to conceptualize the Object.
+This means that entry types under CompositeSymEntry contain multiple objects of varying types, which may not all be needed to conceptualize the object.
 For example, `GroupBySymEntry` contains five `SymEntry` entries.
 One of these, `keyNamesEntry` could contain `n` number of references to additional data values.
 These could be of multiple types, and it is possible to build a GroupBy object with all or only part of the stored values.

 `GroupBySymEntry` is used to track component pieces of a `GroupBy` object.
 It accomplishes this task by tracking five separate `SymEntry` instances that each correspond to one of the components.